Eithne Coyle: Later years

 Coyle was appointed to the executive of Cumann na mBan in 1924 and was elected as president in 1926, after Constance Markievicz resigned to join Fianna Fáil.
 It was a post she held until her resignation in 1941.

 Coyle, who held socialist opinions, was a founder member of the Republican Congress in 1934 although on 18 July that same year she and fellow Cumann na mBan activist Sheila Humphreys resigned after it became clear that a feud between the IRA factions would follow this move, something both women hoped to avoid.

 After she stood down as President of Cumann na mBan she started research to complete a history of the organisation from 1914 to 1923.
 She had a particular interest in the women involved from the north of Ireland and Scotland.
 Her private papers reveal she had collected surveys and questionnaires from a range of women but she never published a book on this subject.

+Coyle died at a nursing home in Dalkey, Dublin on 5 January 1985, aged 88.

 Personal life

-In 1935 Coyle married Bernard O'Donnell, a Donegal IRA man, whom she had been in a relationship since 1918.
+In 1935 Coyle married Bernard O'Donnell, a Donegal IRA man and member of Saor Éire, whom she had been in a relationship since 1918.
 Together the two had a son (who later become a priest) and a daughter (who later became a nun).
+Bernard died in February 1968.